-Wonderfully, the North Island offers some iconic experiences, especially on a boring weekend.
+The North Island offers some iconic experiences, especially on a boring weekend.
 Taking advantage of one of these experiences could be the pick-me-up you need this month.
 From bathing in natural hot pools to indulging in the finest New Zealand cuisine, we’ve found something for everyone to enjoy.
-Here are 11 exciting North Island experiences to relish in this season.
+Here’s 11 exciting North Island experiences to relish in this season.

 1. Poor Knights Island

 This spot offers the greatest water adventure in New Zealand.
 Just 23km off the Tutukaka Coast, lies this surreal Nature and Marine Reserve.
 With spectacular underwater life, from arches and caves, to ancient volcanoes and fish…it is one of the top 10 diving spots on the planet.
 Go with Dive Tutukaka for the ultimate adventure.
 Indeed, an unmissable experience for water lovers this season.